sylwiamolitor/Java17RESTPostgreSQLSpringApp/README.md

 ## General Information
 This project was created to test the capabilities of Spring and PostgreSQL - especially JPA.
+OpenAPI allows to describe, consume and visualize RESTful web services.

 ## Technologies Used
-Java, Spring, PostgreSQL, Docker.
+Java, Spring, PostgreSQL, Docker, OpenAPI.

 ## Features
 - Adding student,